d3/d3-voronoi/README.md

 # d3-voronoi

-This module implements Steven J. Fortune’s algorithm for computing the Voronoi diagram (and its dual, the Delaunay triangulation) of a set of two-dimensional points.
-This work is largely based on [Raymond Hill’s previous implementation](https://github.com/gorhill/Javascript-Voronoi).
+This module implements [Steven J. Fortune’s algorithm](https://en.wikipedia.org/wiki/Fortune's_algorithm) for computing the [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) or [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) of a set of two-dimensional points.
+This implementation is largely based on [work by Raymond Hill](http://www.raymondhill.net/voronoi/rhill-voronoi.html).

 Voronoi diagrams are [visually](http://bl.ocks.org/mbostock/4360892) [attractive](http://bl.ocks.org/mbostock/4636377) but they are also extremely useful for improving interaction in visualization by increasing the target area of visual elements such as dots in a scatterplot.
 (See [“Strikeouts On The Rise”](http://www.nytimes.com/interactive/2013/03/29/sports/baseball/Strikeouts-Are-Still-Soaring.html) in *The New York Times* and this [multi-line-chart](http://bl.ocks.org/mbostock/8033015) for examples; also see Tovi Grossman’s paper on [bubble cursors](http://www.tovigrossman.com/BubbleCursor) for a related technique.)
 Voronoi diagrams can also be used to [automate label positioning](http://bl.ocks.org/mbostock/6909318).